 Responsibilities of the User

-By using this App and the messaging service you confirm that you or the organisation for which you work is a data controller for the purposes of data protection legislation and you acknowledge your legal responsibilities in relation to the personal data sent using this service.
+By using this App and the messaging service you confirm that you or the organisation for which you work is a data controller for the purposes of data protection legislation and you acknowledge your legal responsibilities in relation to the personal data sent or received using this service.

-- Pando must not be used for unauthorised commercial gain including any sort of marketing, advertising and/or selling goods or services.
+- Pando must not be used for commercial gain including any sort of marketing, advertising and/or selling goods or services.

 - Users of Pando must identify themselves accurately and as fully as is necessary to be correctly identified by other healthcare and affiliated professionals using the App.
 Users are responsible for maintaining their own identifiers including, but not limited to, Profession, Grade, Hospital, Care home, Council and Specialty as laid out in “Settings”.
 You are responsible for ensuring that any person with whom you communicate is the person that you think them to be (i.e. ensure that they are not using a false identify).